 Feel free to write parentheses for clarity.
-Function application has higher precedence than binary operators, so f(x+y) is not the same as fx+y.
+Function application has higher precedence than binary operators, so f(x + y) is not the same as f(x + y).

-To express a definition with one equation in Cinnameg, introduce the equation with the word Define, and end it with %Define, as in the following definition of function sqr, where $\operatorname{sqr}(x) = x^2$.
+To express a definition with one equation in Cinnameg, wrap the equation in braces, as in the following definition of function sqr, where $\operatorname{sqr}(x) = x^2$.